 - Finally, Embrace your natural oil!
 I’m dead serious.
 I want you to find harmony and balance in your skin, but STOP using stripping agents to deal with your oil.
 Our body produces it for a multitude of reasons, but here are two that can help you appreciate it a little more.

-– If your body is good at producing oil, you’re less likely to notice signs of aging as fast as your dry skinned friends.
+- If your body is good at producing oil, you’re less likely to notice signs of ageing as fast as your dry-skinned friends.
 Oils, both produced by the body and provided topically, contain high levels of antioxidants.
 For example, sebum has a lot of vitamin E – a powerful antioxidant.
 Natural plant-based ingredients are jammed packed with antioxidants of all strengths and abilities.
 These magic little vitamins are the key to a youthful complexion.